'You cannot help but stare in awe as they perform'

 Who: The School of Night

-What: The School of Night Where: Unity 1 When: 7pm - Saturday the 9th of May Age range: 16+ Website: The School of Night Click on links for socials: Blue Sky Tickets: £11/£7 concessions with Unity theatre creative pool membership (free to join) The School of Night | LIF 2026 - Unity Theatre Festival Passes Value pricing: All passes equate to just £6 per show.
+What: The School of Night Where: Unity 1 When: 7pm - Saturday the 9th of May Age range: 16+ Website: The School of Night Click on links for socials: Blue Sky Tickets: £11/£7 concessions with Unity theatre creative pool membership (free to join) SOLD OUT Festival Passes Value pricing: All passes equate to just £6 per show slot.

-Performed by: Oliver Senton, Dylan Emery, Joseph Chance, Alan Cox & Rob Mountford |
+Performed by: Oliver Senton, Dylan Emery, Joseph Chance & Alan Cox |

 Photo Credit: Andrew AB